Manpreet7190/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-In this project, I use a Linear Regression model to predict the selling price of used cars.
+In this project, I used a Linear Regression model to predict the selling price of used cars.
 The model is trained using:

 Company: The manufacturer of the car.
 Year: The year of manufacture.